lgsump/digital-florilegium/pages/x-works-cited.md

 ---
 layout: default
-title: X. Works Cited
+title: XII.
+Works Cited
-permalink: x-works-cited
+permalink: xii-works-cited
 ---
 <!-- Add an essay or interpretive material below this line,
 using HTML or markdown.
 Do not modify this file above this line -->